Danielku15/SlickGrid-wiki/Getting-Started.md

 **Events**

-Most events are used like this:
+Many events are used like this:

     slickgrid.onDblClick.subscribe(function(e){
         var cell = slickgrid.getCellFromEvent(e);